 Application Consultations - Statutory.
-In most cases this takes place in writing, with copies of applications or the relevant parts of applications provided.
-The County Council Highway Authority, the Environment Agency and the Coal Authority also provide standing advice in appropriate cases in order to speed up the process.
+Consultees are notified as part of the consultation process and invited to inspect applications on the Council's website.
 The Highway Authority also provides advice via visits to the District Council by Highway Engineers, when required.

 Application Consultation - Non-Statutory.
 This includes both internal (other Council departments) and external bodies with expertise relevant to particular types of application.
-Consultation is in writing with copies of applications or the relevant parts of applications provided.
+Consultees are notified as part of the consultation process and invited to inspect applications on the Council's website.